Emily Ratajkowski Puts Her Booty On Display In Racy Lace Lingerie

 The form-fitting bodysuit hugged her curves in all the right places, showing a generous expanse of toned, tanned skin.
 Emily showed off her bare back, flashing a bit of sideboob while also flaunting her sculpted hips and thighs.

 Her risqué, lacy attire accentuated her lithe waistline, highlighting her svelte midsection.
-Meanwhile, the crossed straps of the bodysuit drew attention the sinuous contours of her back.
+Meanwhile, the crossed straps of the bodysuit drew attention to the sinuous contours of her back.

 While Emily hasn’t modeled this particular piece on her personal Instagram page, the I Feel Pretty actress has showed off other lacy designs from the BODY collection.
 In a photo posted to Instagram in early February, when the new lingerie line was first launched, Emily flaunted her assets in an equally alluring lace ensemble, posing in the “Crosby” bra and “Ludlow” bikini bottom.